tomjoht/tomjoht.github.io/_posts/2020/2/2020-02-09-more-than-just-api-docs.md

 ## Parallels with content strategy

-The transition from API documentation to the more encompassing developer portals mirrors the same transition that took place in tech comm domain from documentation to content strategy.
+The transition from API documentation to developer portals mirrors the same transition that took place in tech comm domain from documentation to content strategy.
 When that transition happened, I resisted calling myself a content strategist because I felt like much of the tech writer's role already involves making many decisions about content strategy.
-But not always.
-And then we saw how the meaning of "content strategy" forked into several different connotations whether you're in marketing, tech comm, or running an SEO business.
+But it's not always the case, and probably much less often than I initially assumed.
+Then we saw how the meaning of "content strategy" forked into several different connotations whether you're in marketing, tech comm, or running an SEO business, which further complicated the direction.

-But in many circles related to API docs, I keep seeing an emphasis on "developer portals."
-Sometimes anything that isn't strictly "API reference documentation" is considered a developer portal topic, such as a Getting Started tutorial, how you authorize your calls, your publishing platform, contributor workflows, etc. In many ways, a developer portal is similar to a documentation portal, but the developer portal has some unique traits and considerations.
+Regardless of parallels, in many circles related to API docs, I keep seeing an emphasis on "developer portals."
+Sometimes anything that isn't strictly "API reference documentation" is considered part of the developer portal, such as a Getting Started tutorial, how you authorize your calls, your publishing platform, contributor workflows, etc. In many ways, a developer portal is similar to a documentation portal, but the developer portal has some unique traits and considerations.

 In this post, I'll outline a few details of what's involved in running and managing a developer portal that goes beyond mere content development.
 There are many topics to cover, but I'll limit the focus here to brief bullet points.